 Azure AD Connect Password sync: no recent synchronization

-The issue occurred after shutting down the Windows Server host with the Azure AD Connect role for several hours during infrastructure downtime.
-Synchronizing user attributes from the on-prem AD to Azure worked fine, but password synchronization stopped working.
+The issue occurred after the Windows Server host with the Azure AD Connect role was shutdown for several hours during an infrastructure downtime.
+Synchronization of user attributes from the on-prem AD to Azure worked fine, but password hash sync stopped working.

-You can use the Invoke-ADSyncDiagnostics command to troubleshoot Azure AD connect password synchronization problems:
+You can use the Invoke-ADSyncDiagnostics command to troubleshoot Azure AD connect password synchronization issues:

 Import-Module ADSyncDiagnostics